1982 Irish Greyhound Derby

 The 1982 Irish Greyhound Derby took place during June and July with the final being held at Shelbourne Park in Dublin on 24 July 1982.

 The winner Cooladine Super won £25,500 and was trained by Colm and Mary McGrath and owned by Siobhan Kenny.
 The competition was sponsored by Carrolls.

+Cooladine Super was retired to stud the following month.

 Final result

 At Shelbourne, 24 July (over 525 yards):